On Distributed Colouring of Hyperbolic Random Graphs: Introduction

-\subparagraph{Random colour trial with degree priority.} The last variant of random colour trials we study on hyperbolic random graphs we call \emph{random colour trial with degree priority} (\RCTDEG).
+\subparagraph{Colouring with $o(\Delta$) colours via degree priorities (\boldmath\RCTDEG).} The last variant of random colour trials we study on hyperbolic random graphs we call \emph{random colour trial with degree priority} (\RCTDEG).
 Again, in each round every uncoloured vertex chooses its candidate colour uniform at random from its available colour space.
 Then a vertex assigns its candidate colour if no neighbour with a larger degree tries the same candidate colour, breaking ties arbitrarily (for example by ID's).
-One can think of it as a greedy approach where larger degree vertices are given the priority and one aims to colour large degree vertices first.
-In a nutshell, we show for \RCTDEG that (1) there exists a constant $\delta_1 > 0$ such that a colour space $\Delta^{1-\delta_1}$ suffices to colour a typical HRG within two rounds \aas, (2) there exists a constant $\delta_2 > \delta_1$ so that \RCTDEG with $\Delta^{1-\delta_2}$ colours finishes on a typical HRG in constant rounds \aas and (3) for certain regimes of the power law exponent, \RCTDEG with $\Delta^{1-\delta_2 - o(1)}$ colours never terminates \whp In order to fully grasp our results for \RCTDEG, recall that the degree distribution of a hyperbolic random graph follows a power law, where the power law exponent $2\alpha + 1$ is controlled by $\alpha \in (1/2,1)$.
-We refer to~\Cref{fig:plot}c for a visualisation of our exact bounds depending on $\alpha$.
+One can think of it as a greedy approach where larger degree vertices are given the priority and one aims to colour large degree vertices first. \RCTDEG is motivated by the arguments in our impossibility results for \RCT and \RCTID, in both of which, high degree vertices fail to find a free colour.
+In a nutshell, we show the following for \RCTDEG: